Intel-bigdata/SSM/docs/client-user-guide.md

 * String\[\] **getSupportedActions**() **throws** IOException;

-  List all the actions currently supported by the system.
+  List all actions currently supported by the system.
 Current supported actions are “enforceStoragePolicy”, “cache”, “uncache” etc.

 * void **executeAction**(**String** actionName, **String\[\]** actionParams) **throws** IOException;

   A synchronized generic API to execute action.
-System will maintain an internal task to perform the action.
+System will maintain an internal task to execute the action.
 The API will return until the task is finished.

 * void **executeActionAsync**(**String** actionName, **String\[\]** actionParams) **throws** IOException;